ananyaachan/Dynamic_Duo/README.md

 There are two main tasks we need to address for this project.
 The first is to demonstrate the change in dynamics over time.
 To do so, we need to save the plot for (T/n) discrete time points and put it together in an animation, this is when matplotlib.animation comes in handy.
 However, the amount of computation can be a lot when T gets very large or n gets very small.

 The second problem is to put this visualization system on a medium through which the users can interact with the system.
 This may involve building a website/application.
 Ideally, we should include a “drag and build” bar where the user can control what time point they want to see and a zoom-in function where the user can select one specific node and its neighbor to look at.

+### V. Risks

+Firstly, it is currently difficult to estimate how hard creating the visualizations will be for us given that the models of opinion dynamics that we are planning to implement are new to us.
+Ensuring that we understand them well enough in order to create relevant visualizations might take longer than expected.
+If this happens, then we will need to reconsider the last leg of our project that involves making a website for the visualizations.
+Secondly, if we want to show how opinion dynamics change over a long time period, then we might require more computational power than available.
+This is especially possible if the input for visualization includes too many intricacies of human behavior and factors that influence it.